Sin (song)

-"Sin" is the third single by American industrial band Nine Inch Nails from the album Pretty Hate Machine.
+"Sin" is the third single by American industrial band Nine Inch Nails from the album Pretty Hate Machine (1989).
 Released in October 1990, the song peaked at number 35 in the UK Singles Chart.

-"Sin" has been commonly a staple of Nine Inch Nails live performances for many years; setlist.fm lists it as the band's ninth most played live song.
+"Sin" has been commonly a staple of Nine Inch Nails live performances for many years; Setlist.fm lists it as the band's ninth most played live song.
 Its versions on the single differentiate heavily from the album cut, with more an EBM sound with distorted vocals and alternate instrumentation that became the foundation for its many live renditions, as opposed to the synth-pop style featured on Pretty Hate Machine.

 Single

 Stylized as "5in", it is the fourth official Nine Inch Nails release and final single for Pretty Hate Machine, containing three variations of the track and Nine Inch Nails' first cover song.
 The spine of the US version refers to the single as "Sin Long, Dub & Short".
 The lyric "Stale incense, old sweat, and lies..." directly quotes the short story "In the Hills, the Cities" by Clive Barker, from Books of Blood.
 All three versions were produced by Keith LeBlanc and Adrian Sherwood of Tackhead.

 The design of the single was created by The Designers Republic, a British studio known for their unique electronic-oriented aesthetics.
 Other musical artists associated with the group included Aphex Twin and Pop Will Eat Itself, among others.
 As well as standard 7", 12", CD, etc formats, the three tracks on Sin were released as a novelty 9" record, described by Andrew Perry in Select as, "Think of Frankie's "Relax", add some angst and multiply by 27."
-Melody Maker compared the single favourably to Depeche Mode's Violator - the influence of Kraftwerk defaced "with filthy guitar scrawl."
+Melody Maker compared the single favorably to Depeche Mode's Violator—the influence of Kraftwerk defaced "with filthy guitar scrawl".

 "Get Down, Make Love" is a cover of the Queen song originally released on News of the World.
 This version of "Get Down, Make Love" samples Dan O'Herlihy from The Cabinet of Caligari, as well as a brief snippet of "We Will Rock You" in the final seconds.
 It was co-produced by Al Jourgensen of Ministry under the alias of Hypo Luxa and was later released again as a bonus track on the 2010 remaster of Pretty Hate Machine.

 The single was included in the Record Store Day–Black Friday exclusive box set, Halo I–IV.